ronanchilvers/solo-numenera/Game/Scenes/03 - Inside Again.md

 > **Effort:** 1 Speed
 > **Result:** 10

 He throws himself forwards, trying to roll under the darting blades.
 He gets past but isn't fast enough getting to his feet.
 He loses his balance for a moment and staggers against the wall, still within range of the blades.
-They darts towards him.
+They dart towards him.

 > [!roll] Defend against the attack
 > **Target Number:** 5/15